Applying resampling schemes

 1 2 | resample(x::AbstractUncertainIndexValueDataset, resampling::BinnedWeightedResampling; nan_threshold = 0.0) |

--th bin is approximated by a kernel density estimate (KDE) over the draws falling in the i
+Returns an UncertainIndexValueDataset.
+The distribution of values in the i-th bin is approximated by a kernel density estimate (KDE) over the draws falling in the i-th bin.

 Example